 Ping An Qiao 平安桥: crossing the bridge is believed to give the one good fortune

 Nezha altar: with a statue of Nezha and an incense urn for Nezha

 A devotee receiving a chop at the back of her neck after praying to Nezha

-“Qing Shui” was on the 16th of September, indicating the start of the Nine Emperor Gods Festival.
+“Qing Shui” was on the 27th day of the 8th lunar month (16th September 2017), indicating the start of the Nine Emperor Gods Festival.
 At Long Nan Szye’s Bukit Batok tentage, most of the participants joining the receiving procession came around 8pm, and soon, pieces of yellow cloths, which were used as belt, and pieces of white cloth, which were to be tied around the forehead, were distributed to the participants.
 All of the participants, including the devotees and helpers of the temple, had to tie the yellow cloth around their waist and the white cloth around their foreheads.
 Then, all of them boarded the bus to to Kranji reservoir, where the ceremony will officially begin.

 Upon reaching Kranji reservoir, the devotees and helpers laid mats on the grass in front of the reservoir for the participants to sit down.
 Equipment, incense, lighters and scriptures used in the receiving ceremony were also placed on the mat, near Chen Shifu and the group of helpers who led the ritual and praying.